Photo by Sergio Rota on Unsplash

 What advice would you give to the women reading this today?

-We need more collaboration between sciences and arts.
+We need more altruism.
+That is for sure.
+We also need more collaboration between philanthropy, sciences and the arts.
 Sciences and cultures.
-STEM and community development.
-Bringing more women into STEM is important, but it is also very important to combat the deeply rooted misogyny and racial biases that became embedded in everything we do, use, and see on a daily basis.
+Technology and genuine community development.
+Bringing more women into STEM is important, but it is also very important to combat the deeply rooted automated or institutionalised unscientific, cruel, and archaic systems that became embedded in everything we do, use, and see on a daily basis.

-I think finding ways to create bridges between fields, countries and genders in a united way is one of the most important things we can do right now.
-The future is unified.
-In my opinion our generation needs to take time to build links in our communities, in our companies and in our research, and learn to work together with people from very different fields and backgrounds from our own.
-That's how paradigm-shifting change occurs, holistically.
+I think finding ways to create architectures and bridges between fields, businesses, institutions, technologies, countries, cultures, and genders in a united way is one of the most important things we can do right now.
+The future is one of unity within our differences.
+In my opinion, our generations need to take time to build links in our communities, in our companies, and in our research, and learn to work together with people from very different fields and backgrounds from our own.
+We need to be able to coexist and honor one another more.
+Because that's how paradigm-shifting change occurs.
+Holistically.
+By tackling it all, in whatever way we can, from where we are, with what we have, and with the care life deserves.

 Overall, the future is complicated and multidirectional.
 There is no way of knowing what will happen years from now.
-My advice for those who are not sure about what to do with their lives and careers is to not settle if it doesn't seem right yet.
+My advice for those who are not sure about what to do with their lives and careers is not to settle if it doesn't seem right yet.
 This might make life riskier, but it is worth it.
-I encourage you to reach out to me.
-Maybe we can create interesting things together!
+Life is too precious to spend it without true love for what we do, and without shaping ourselves into who we need to be in order to feel like we have done our part, for ourselves, for others, and for the world we live in.